hemanth506/discus-lib/README.md

 To use **discus-lib**, import the `Discus` component and integrate it into your React application.
 Ensure to remove `<React.StrictMode>` tags when using this component to prevent multiple renders.

-The component can also take props which is a "string" that holds the name of the user to be displayed.
+The component can also take two properties:
+ * `name`: "string" that holds the name of the user to be displayed.
 If the property is not mentioned it will display as __Unknown User__
+ * `setDiscussion`: "React state function" that hold the function to set the comments from the package and that can be manipulated in the actual component.

 ```node
 import React, { useState } from 'react';